What does it mean for an object to be mutable?

 false (which are also objects) to change.

 You can make a new copy of an object with the changes & then return this new object, leaving the original object intact.

 If arrays were immutable and you wanted to change just one element of an array, you would have to copy all the data, including the elements that didn’t change.

 Imagine having to copy a one million (or more) element array every time you had to make any change, doesn’t matter how small!
 Not very efficient…

-There is a category of programming errors which are caused by the combination of two things: mutable objects & the fact that variables don’t contain data directly, but a reference to where this data is stored.
+There is a category of programming errors that are caused by the combination of two things:

 One way these errors show themselves is when you try to ‘alias’ a variable.